KHit6/temperator/README.md

  * The bill of material (BOM) is enhanced with all mechanical parts like screws, stands and the case

 ## Todos
- * Currently temperator (Version V1.1) source all voltages to the temperature sensors directly from voltage the regulator of the ESP32 module.
+ * Currently temperator (Version V1.1) source all voltages to the temperature sensors directly from the ESP32 module's voltage regulator.
 There must be  protection circuit built in to protect the regulator.
  * Sometimes DS18B20 cease to send data.
 It would be helpful if the supply voltage of the sensors can be switched off and on again to restart the sensors.

 As EDA system KiCAD 9.06 was used (Great EDA tool).